PanPraescribens/primitive-survival/README.md

  - New: basic taxidermy - place pelts on the floor for rugs.
 Made them a little derpy to reduce z-fighting issues with large ones.
 Might need a better long term solution.
  - Updated: jerky, mushrooms, bread, poultry, pickled vegetables, redmeat, bushmeat, and cheese to accepted bait types for snares, deadfalls, trot lines, limblines, and fish baskets
  - Updated: 3rd person handheld fish so they're more like holding a lantern than a club.
 Changed 1st person to match somewhat.
- - Updated: More frequently removed rotten fish after a certain amount of time (they were already being removed from other fishing traps) - they tend to pile up, especially on multiplayer.
+ - Updated: More frequently removed rotten fish after a certain amount of time - they tend to pile up, especially on multiplayer.
  - Updated: Investigated fishing in general and made some minor changes to catch percents
  - Updated: Made deadfall and snare trap slightly more effective to hopefully scare off larger animals
  - Fixed: some minor z-fighting issues with fish.